← Back to Guides

 What happens after you register

-After the inspection, your premises will receive a Food Hygiene Rating — the 0-to-5 score that is published on the Food Standards Agency's website.
+After the inspection, your premises will receive a Food Hygiene Rating, the 0-to-5 score that is published on the Food Standards Agency's website.
 In Wales and Northern Ireland, you must display this rating at your stall.
 In England, display is voluntary but strongly encouraged.
+Many craft fair and market organisers set a minimum hygiene rating (typically 3 or above) as a condition of booking, so a good score is worth working towards.

 Your first inspection